Edinburgh-Genome-Foundry/tatapov/README.rst

 Tatapov provides these tables (it will download them automatically from Arxiv on the first use) as Pandas dataframes, so that they are easy to manipulate.

-It also provides simple methods to build and plot subsets of the data.
+It also provides simple methods to build and plot subsets of the data (plotting requires Matplotlib installed).

 Usage Example
 -------------